How PCOS affects pregnancy

 Trying to fall pregnant can be a minefield.
 Between tracking your cycle, figuring out when you’re ovulating, and wondering about sperm quality — there are a lot of variables in the mix.
 And that’s before you even factor in pre-existing hormonal disorders like polycystic ovaries.
+If you are one of the 21% of women of reproductive age with Polycystic Ovary Syndrome, you might be wondering about getting pregnant with PCOS or the relationship between PCOS and fertility.
+We spoke to qualified nutritionist Monique Cormack, who specialises in women’s health, about how PCOS affects pregnancy.

 Does PCOS impact fertility?